-Date/s of Event or Effort: Dane County Area Agency on Aging August 6, 2024 Target audience(s): Number of Participants/ Respondents: Adults in the community 20 respondents Describe the method used including partners and outre ach done to solicit responses: During an outreach event called "Dane County DHS Take s Over the Zoo", AAA staffed two tables in the morning and afternoon as part of this large event.
-The question that AAA staff asked visitors to their inform ation table was as follows: 1.
-What are the needs and issues facing older adults in Dane County; and of us before?
-We talked to 20 people over the period of • variety of answers - almost all of them had been mentio • Interestingly the issue of ageism came up during these co - Describe how the information collected was used to de velop the plan: paved the way for us to chart our work beyond the plan years.
-What were the key takeaways/findings from the outrea Some of the key takeaways were: ich?
-Some of the key takeaways were: Some of the key takeaways were: Aging supports and programs to help older adults age in Some of the key takeaways were: Aging supports and programs to help older adults age in Access to green spaces and safer neighborhoods Some of the key takeaways were: Aging supports and programs to help older adults age in Access to green spaces and safer neighborhoods Accessible and affordable transportation Some of the key takeaways were: Aging supports and programs to help older adults age in Access to green spaces and safer neighborhoods Accessible and affordable transportation Affordable medical/healthcare & dental care Some of the key takeaways were: Aging supports and programs to help older adults age in Access to green spaces and safer neighborhoods Accessible and affordable transportation Affordable medical/healthcare & dental care Ability to maintain health and wellbeing Some of the key takeaways were: Aging supports and programs to help older adults age in Access to green spaces and safer neighborhoods Accessible and affordable transportation Affordable medical/healthcare & dental care Some of the key takeaways were: Aging supports and programs to help older adults age in Access to green spaces and safer neighborhoods Accessible and affordable transportation Affordable medical/healthcare & dental care Ability to maintain health and wellbeing
+Your County or Tribe: Date/s of Event or Effort: Dane County Area Agency on Aging August 6, 2024 Target audience(s): Number of Participants/ Respondents: Adults in the community 20 respondents , ·

+Describe the method used including partners and outreach done to solicit responses:

+During an outreach event called "Dane County DHS Takes Over the Zoo", AAA staffed two tables in the morning and afternoon as part of this large event.

+The question that AAA staff asked visitors to their information table was as follows: 1.
+What are the needs and issues facing older adults in Dane County; and 2.
+Have you ever used our services or heard of us before?
+We talked to 20 people over the period of the outreach event and they had a wide variety of answers - almost all of them had been mentioned in our previous outreach events.
+Interestingly the issue of ageism came up during these conversations.

+Describe how the information collected was used to develop the plan:

+The information collected was used to develop Dane AAA's Aging Plan goals and strategies as well as paved the way for us to chart our work beyond the plan years.

+What were the key takeaways/findings from the outreach?
+Some of the key takeaways were:

+Aging supports and programs to help older adults age in place, reduce isolation Access to green spaces and safer neighborhoods

+Accessible and affordable transportation

+Affordable medical/healthcare & dental care

+Ability to maintain health and wellbeing

+Ageism